 You can apply for a grant through the Education Minnesota foundation twice a year up for to $1,000 to acquire new skills and share your new learnings with your colleagues.

-Presidents who speak on behalf of education support professionals at the state level.
+ESP local presidents who speak on behalf of education support professionals at the state level.
 Also, representing ESPs on Education Minnesota's Governing Board are:

 Learn about this voluntary credential for paraprofessionals.